Zuvann/NOIA-Stake-Rank/README.md

 4).
 Data is then outputted into the output CSV file which can then be sorted in excel by rank.

-NOTE: This project requires the requests and web3 python modules.
+NOTE: This project requires the requests and web3 python modules (open Command Prompt and use the following commands after installing python 3.6 or greater: pip install requests, pip install web3).

 Pardon my coding skills -- I haven't touched python in 3 years...